 Difficulty level: 2 out of 5

-Playthrough with Sagat.
+Playthrough with Balrog.
 This version of the game was included on Street Fighter Collection.
-Super Street Fighter II was the sequel to Street Fighter II' Turbo, and features new redrawn backgrounds, four new characters, new special moves, a lot slower game speed and more.
+Super Street Fighter II was the sequel to Street Fighter II' Turbo, and features redrawn backgrounds, four new characters, new special moves, a lot slower game speed and more.
+There was a glitch on Cammy's stage where the music kept resetting during the fight.
+Not sure why it does this, it doesn't do it for any other track.

 Super Street Fighter II Turbo